The front of our office building in Springfield.

 3. File Articles of Organization

-Once you’ve chosen a business name and appointed a local registered agent, you can file the Illinois Articles of Organization online, in person, or by mail.
-Paper filings must be submitted in duplicate.
+Once you’ve chosen a business name and appointed a local registered agent, you can file the Illinois Articles of Organization.
 The filing fee is $150 (paper) or $154 (online).

 Articles of Organization filing options

-Expedited Online or In Person | 1-2 Business Days | $256 |
+Expedited Online or In Person1-2 Business Days$256

-Required information on Articles of Organization
+What information is required on Articles of Organization?

 Company Name